Castlevania: The Adventure ReBirth (Wii)

 While it may not be as grand as Rondo of Blood, it's still very much a solid, 16 bit-esque Castlevania that can stand with the best of them.
 I mean, if any Castlevania title can frustrate to no end with its penultimate stage, a clock tower filled with Medusa heads appearing with expert timing, and featuring a scythe-crazed Death as the boss, you know its heart is in the right place.
 It's somewhat bittersweet, because it makes me wish the same dedication would've been put into the previous ReBirths...
 Imagine how awesome those games could've turned out.
 So if you've been thinking about downloading one of the three ReBirth titles on WiiWare, Castlevania: The Adventure ReBirth is the one to purchase, as it's loaded with quality content and actually feels like a complete product.

-If you enjoyed this Castlevania: The Adventure ReBirth review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Castlevania: The Adventure ReBirth review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!